 Phoebe Yu is the CEO of Ettitude, a company that produces the softest and smoothest 100% organic, environmentally friendly bedding and sleepwear.

-While shopping for her own home after moving to Melbourne, Australia, she spotted an opportunity within the luxury goods market to create products that were everything she was looking for: eco-friendly, hypoallergenic, high-quality home textile options, such as bed sheets and pillowcases, for a price that matched more affordable cotton sheets.
+While shopping for her own home after moving to Melbourne, Australia, she spotted an opportunity within the luxury goods market to create sustainable products that were everything she was looking for: eco-friendly, hypoallergenic, high-quality home textile options, such as bed sheets and pillowcases, for a price that matched more affordable cotton sheets.

 It took years of testing materials, weaving, and dyeing techniques.
 But harnessing her previous decade of experience working in supply chain management and merchandising, Phoebe ultimately perfected and launched Ettitude’s innovative bamboo lyocell fabric in 2014.